ffromani/vmmi/RATIONALE.md

 # Virtual Machine Migrator Interface Rationale

 This document provides the high-level rationale for the decisions that lead to the VMMI specification.
-To read the rationale of the VMMI specification details, see SPEC.md
+To read the rationale of the VMMI specification details, see [the spec](https://github.com/fromanirh/vmmi/blob/master/SPEC.md)

 ## Policies placement